 While the process may be important to your environment, it is likely that you do not want to monitor them in the same way as primary business transactions.
 Background task performance metrics do not count toward the average response time of the tier or node.

 During business transaction discovery, AppDynamics attempts to identify processes in the environment that are background tasks and classify them accordingly.
-You can modify the default configuration based on your requirements and manually change business transactions to background tasks, as described here.
+You can modify the default configuration based on your requirements and manually change business transactions to background tasks.

-Although background tasks are monitored separately, they are displayed along with the other business transactions in the Business Transactions list.
+Although background tasks are monitored separately, they display with the other business transactions in the Business Transactions list.
 Background tasks are identified in the list by the background task icon ().

 - The Business Transactions list shows currently executing background tasks and their statistics.

 - The Metric Browser shows the response time for each background task.

 - Transaction snapshots are generated for each execution of a background task.
 However, if a particular job runs frequently, the snapshot may not capture all details for each execution.